-Mr. Brian S. Colón, Esq., New Mexico State Auditor and Executive Director New Mexico State Ethics Commission Albuquerque, New Mexico
+Mr. Brian S. Colón, Esq., New Mexico State Auditor and Members of the Commission New Mexico State Ethics Commission Albuquerque, New Mexico

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the major general fund, and the budgetary comparison of the general fund of the New Mexico State Ethics Commission (the Commission), as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the Commission's basic financial statements, and have issued our report thereon dated October 29, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the general fund, and the budgetary comparison of the general fund of the New Mexico State Ethics Commission (the Commission), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Commission's basic financial statements, and have issued our report thereon dated October 22, 2021.